mallory/e2ee/draft-e2ee.md

 Pattern inference is minimised
 ------------------------------

-Analyses such as traffic fingerprinting or other (encrypted or unencrypted) data analysis techniques should be considered outside the scope of an end-to-end encrypted system's core goals of providing secure communications to end users.

-Such methods of analyses, outside of or as part of end-to-end encrypted system design, allow third parties to draw inferences from communication that was intended to be confidential.
+Analyses such as traffic fingerprinting or other (encrypted or unencrypted) data analysis techniques, outside of or as part of end-to-end encrypted system design, allow third parties to draw inferences from communication that was intended to be confidential.
 "By allowing private user data to be scanned via direct access by servers and their providers," the use of these methods should be considered an affront to "the privacy expectations of users of end-to-end encrypted communication systems" {{GEC-EU}}.

 Not only should an end-to-end encrypted system value user data privacy by not explicitly enabling pattern inference, it should actively be attempting to solve issues of metadata and traceability (enhanced metadata) through further innovation that stays ahead of advances in these techniques.